 There are three levels of compliance: Self-attestation, internal audit or third-party review.

-We are excited to announce that Dionach has been awarded the 2024 Swift Provider – Customer Security Programme (CSP) Assessment label.
+Dionach has again this year been awarded the Swift Provider – Customer Security Programme (CSP) Assessment label.
 This valued recognition underscores our expertise and commitment to delivering top-tier security assessments and services.
+Dionach have been providing Swift CSP assessments since 2019.

 Dionach are independent SWIFT Customer Security Programme (CSP) auditors, providing assurance for organisations opting for an external assessment as part of the SWIFT Independent Assessment Framework (IAF).